WPS/egon.io/currentBugs.md

 # Current bugs after BPMN.js --> Diagram.js

 - replay does not work
-- when connecting an activity from an actor via the arrow icon, no dashed line is displayed and abborting without actually connecting is not possible
-- change direction of activities does not work
 - context pad size changed
 - copyPaste does not work
+- snapping to shape middle when connecting does not work

 ### We have not checked for bugs yet